 Today I am updating the House on the implementation of the Government’s strategy to eradicate bovine TB in England by 2038.

-Bovine TB remains one of the greatest animal health threats to the UK, causing significant hardship and distress for hard-working farmers and rural communities.
-Government and industry are therefore continuing to take strong action to eradicate the disease.
+Bovine TB remains one of the greatest animal health threats to the UK, causing devastation and distress for hard-working farmers and rural communities.
+We are therefore continuing to take strong action to eradicate the disease.

-We are determined to eradicate this devastating disease as quickly as possible.
+We remain determined to implement all available measures necessary to eradicate this devastating disease as quickly as possible.